PrimePotato/bh/readme.md

 * IQR - inter quartile range
 * MAD - Mean absolute deviation
 * EWZ - Exponentially weighted Z-Score

-The arguments used  in each method can be found in 'src.data_cleaning'
+The parameters used for each method can be found in 'src.data_cleaning'